spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/3-kafka/1-ext-kafka-cluster-cf.md

 ## Streaming Data Pipeline in SCDF for PCF Tile

-We do not yet have support to supply global configuration properties through the SCDF for PCF Tile.

-However, the option discussed in the [Explicit Stream Configuration](%currentPath%/recipes/kafka/ext-kafka-cluster-cf/#explicit-stream-level-kafka-connection-configuration) section should still work when you deploy a stream from Spring Cloud Data Flow running as a managed service in Pivotal Cloud Foundry.
+The option discussed in the [Explicit Stream Configuration](%currentPath%/recipes/kafka/ext-kafka-cluster-cf/#explicit-stream-level-kafka-connection-configuration) section should still work when you deploy a stream from Spring Cloud Data Flow running as a managed service in Pivotal Cloud Foundry.

 Alternatively, you could supply Kafka connection credentials as CUPS properties when creating the service instance of SCDF for PCF Tile: